TechPreacher/ComosDb-State-Bot/README.md

 - Microsoft.Bot.Builder.Azure
 - Autofac.WebApi2

+**Make sure to update all NuGet Packages!
+The project may not compile without the latest versions!**

 Replace the *CosmosDB URI* and *CosmosDB Key* in the Web.config file with the values displayed in the Azure Portal.

 ### Run your bot app